Pocono Mountains Attractions

 The Settlers Inn offers many quiet, comfortable spots for reading, meditating, playing chess, or simply relaxing in our garden swing perched along the scenic Lackawaxen River.
-New to The Inn’s garden this year is a series of sculptures by local artist Tom Holmes, reminiscent of Andy Goldsworthy’s style.
+The Inn’s garden has a series of sculptures by local artist Tom Holmes, reminiscent of Andy Goldsworthy’s style.

 Across the street, Hawley’s Bingham Park offers tennis courts, a playground and a walking trail.
 The town of Hawley also offers a two-mile scenic walk through the park and along the Lackawaxen River.
 Guests will enjoy the area’s lush grasses, abundant bird inhabitants, and fresh rolling water.

 Downtown Hawley also features many fine specialty shops such as Penny Lane Candies & Candles and Miss Elly’s Antiques and Such.
-The Downtown Hawley Partnership hosts a series of seasonal special events like First Fridays, the Hawley Harvest Hoedown and Winterfest.
+The Downtown Hawley Partnership hosts a series of seasonal special events like First Fridays, the Hawley Harvest Hoedown, Wally Lake Fest and Hawley Winterfest.https://www.facebook.com/missellysantiques/

 Lake Wallenpaupack, the centerpiece of the Pocono Mountain Lake Region of northeastern Pennsylvania, defines a rural landscape recognized for its year-round natural beauty and historical interest.

-Set off for a sunset stroll or morning run on the new trail recently unveiled along the lake.
-Offering one of the best vantage points to enjoy the scenic beauty of the lake and the groves of trees along its shores, the trail already is getting rave reviews from locals and visitors alike.
+Set off for a sunset stroll or morning run on the trail along the lake.
+Offering one of the best vantage points to enjoy the scenic beauty of the lake and the groves of trees along its shores, the trail gets rave reviews from locals and visitors alike.
 It follows the lakeshore and creek for 2.1 miles, from dike to dam flowline.
 An innkeeper would be happy to direct you to the trailhead, which is located near the bench shown in the photo at right.

 From outdoor sports to quiet relaxation, the area near The Settlers Inn offers a variety of activities to please our guests’ diverse interests.